How to Write an Award Letter to Recognize an Employee

 She also said that you handled facilitating the sessions professionally despite the fact that many of the interviewers have job titles that place them two or three ranks in the organization above the level of your job.
 She said that you were fierce in your determination to keep the questioning on track—even the senior managers.

-Another strength you exhibited was to thoroughly sort through the resumes.
+Another strength you exhibited was to sort through the resumes thoroughly.
 By the time Terry received them for review, you had truly singled out only the most qualified candidates.
-This saved her a lot of review time which she appreciated.
+It saved her a lot of review time which she appreciated.